UGentBiomath/COVID19-Model/docs/models.md

 \end{eqnarray}
 $$

 Differing only in the chance of infection $(S_{i,g} \rightarrow E_{i,g}) (k)$.
 All other possible transitions are dependent on the disease dynamics and not on the spatial coordinate of the individual.
 If the individual works within his own patch, the individual is assumed to have contacts with people from within his home patch only.
 The interaction matrix for individuals working in their residence patch is the sum of home, school, work, leisure and other human-to-human interactions per day.
-On the other hand, if the individual does not work in his home patch, the work vs home, school, leisure, other human-to-human contacts must be seperated,
+If the individual does not work in his home patch, the work vs home, school, leisure, other human-to-human contacts must be seperated,

 $$
 \begin{eqnarray}